PetMyPixel/everwind_backup_script/README.md

 ## 🧠 What is this?

 This is a simple `.bat` script that automatically creates backups of your game files every hour.
+NOTE: only when the game is running!

 No stress.
 No forgotten saves.